-For example, while 50% of the time spent engaging with digital media is done via smartphone apps, 90% of that time just goes to a user’s top five apps— such as Facebook, YouTube, Google Search— only.
-Further, of the people that download an app, 80% of them never become active users.
+Proponents of mobile church apps cite reports that 50% of the time spent digital engagement occurs is via smartphone apps.
+There’s a deeper truth, however.
+90% of that time is spent only on users’ top five apps — such as Facebook, YouTube, Google Search.
+What’s more, of the people that download an app, 80% of them never become active users.

-These apps are a great way to connect with church members, but it’s crucial to evaluate the pros and cons of the technology before making the large investment of bringing it to your congregation.
+Some members absolutely love staying informed and engaging with the church via a church mobile app, but it’s crucial to evaluate the pros and cons of the technology before making the large investment of bringing it to your congregation.

-- When is a mobile church app not right for your needs?
+- When is a church app not right for your needs?